-The effectiveness of the director of ACDA over the years always depended on personalities and personal relationships.
-The relationships of the director with the president, the national security advisor and the secretary of State have been important to the reality of operating as an effective independent agency.
-Director Paul Warnke, for example, had a close relationship with Secretary of State Cyrus Vance in the late '70s, and this enabled him to function far more effectively.
+The effectiveness of the Director of ACDA over the years always depended on personalities and personal relationships.
+The relationships of the Director with the President, the national security advisor and the Secretary of State have been important to the reality of operating as an effective independent agency.

-This personal dimension will continue to be important in the new post-merger arms control arrangement.
-The new order may work well if NSC and State respect the authority of the under secretary for arms control and international security, and if the under secretary in this and future administrations exercises that authority vigorously.
+This personal dimension will always to be important.
+This new arrangement might have worked well if NSC and State had respected the authority of the Under

+Secretary for arms control and international security, and if the current administration had appointed individuals for whom arms control and non-proliferation policies were truly important and to which they were dedicated.

-But now, there is a difference.
-Previously, if an independent ACDA was marginalized, the structure was solidly in place; therefore the agency could be brought back, as Director Fred Iklé demonstrated.
-But if this new arrangement does not work properly, and, as a result, arms control, non-proliferation and disarmament considerations become buried in the Department of State bureaucracy, it might not be possible in the future to resuscitate - at least not in a few years - an independent voice for arms control.
+But now, however, there was a difference.
+Previously, if an independent ACDA was marginalized, the structure was solidly in place; and the agency could be brought back, as Director Fred Iklé demonstrated.
+But if this new arrangement did not work properly, and, as a result, arms control, non-proliferation and disarmament considerations became buried in the Department of State bureaucracy-or disappeared entirely-it might be very difficult future to resuscitate an independent voice for arms control.